Learn how to write a children’s book, from developing ideas and characters, to finding the right illustrator.

 I know as an author you get excited about your ideas, and that’s how you should feel.
 Your story is close to your heart, and you want to share it with the world.
 But for that exact reason, your story deserves to be the best version of itself you can create.
 And that takes practice.

 So write, write, write.
 It might surprise you how much you improve.
+So you can see, knowing how to write a children’s book is only one part of the recipe.

 Which age group is your children’s book for?